 Taking Steps to Expand Access to High-Quality Scientific Publishing

-The earliest peer-reviewed scientific journal was published in the spring of 1665.
-Titled Philosophical Transactions of the Royal Society, its focus was largely mathematical, with reports on pressure systems and mercury use.
+The earliest peer-reviewed scientific journal, titled Philosophical Transactions, was published in the spring of 1665.
 Every few months, an issue would be manually printed, stamped with the Royal seal and then distributed to London’s elite libraries and researchers.
 Over time, the readers began wanting a say in the process, and the journal started incorporating feedback and edits on existing research.

-Although Philosophical Transactions would close in the late 1800s, it would go on to establish the basis for peer-reviewed publishing for the next three centuries.
 By engaging colleagues in the editorial system, the journal’s peer review process kept work honest and rigorous, adhering to the highest standards of accuracy and relevance.
 And by sharing knowledge among scientists, it promoted collaboration and efficacy, encouraging scientists to use one another for ideas.
+Philosophical Transactions (now known as Philosophical Transactions of the Royal Society) established the basis for peer-reviewed publishing and remains in publication today as the world’s oldest and longest running science journal.

 Peer review continues to set the stage for questions we have answers to — and those that continue to escape us.
 But, operationally, this process looks very different.
 Today, journals move at a rapid pace, with a publishing cycle akin to a newspaper.
 Issues are circulated weekly, sometimes even daily, and underlying scientific data — the meat that really upholds a scientific conclusion — are not printed but uploaded onto online repositories.